Mobile SEO Best Practices

 When your website is mobile-optimized, it should:

-Another reason to follow mobile SEO best practice: Mobile searches that happened on Google have exceeded desktop searches for some time, and nearly 60% of all Google searches came through mobile devices.
+The second reason to follow mobile SEO best practice: Mobile searches that happened on Google have exceeded desktop searches for some time, and nearly 60% of all Google searches came through mobile devices.

 The first tactic for optimizing your website for mobile SEO is to create a responsive design mobile website.